Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective

 \subsection{Implementation}

-\textbf{Architecture.} The architecture of \method follows Llama~\cite{touvron2023llama2,grattafiori2024llama-3}, meaning that it incorporates RMSNorm~\cite{zhang2019RMSNorm} and SwiGLU~\cite{shazeer2020SwiGLU} by default.
-To stabilize training, we integrate query-key normalization (QK-Norm) following Chameleon~\cite{team2024Chameleon}.
-We have models of three scales (\method 0.5B, 1B and 3B), whose architectural details are placed in the Appendix.
-It is worth noting that we use the 0.5B version for fast ablation studies.
+\textbf{Architecture.} \method's architecture follows Llama~\cite{touvron2023llama2,grattafiori2024llama-3}.
+To stabilize training, we integrate QK-Norm following Chameleon~\cite{team2024Chameleon}.
+We have models of three scales (0.5B, 1B and 3B), whose architectural details are placed in the Appendix.

-\textbf{Tokenizers.} To unify visual and text token processing, we adopt the discrete version of Cosmos Tokenizer~\cite{agarwal2025cosmos} that achieves spatiotemporal compression rates of $8 \times 8 \times 4$.
-For text tokens, we retain Chameleon's text tokenizer~\cite{team2024Chameleon}.
-Therefore, \method's total codebook size is 129,536, partitioned into 65,536 text tokens and 64,000 visual tokens.
+\textbf{Tokenizers.} We adopt the discrete Cosmos Tokenizer~\cite{agarwal2025cosmos} that achieves spatiotemporal compression rates of $8 \times 8 \times 4$.
+For text tokens, we retain Chameleon's text tokenizer. \method's total codebook size is 129,536, partitioned into 65,536 text tokens and 64,000 visual tokens.

-\textbf{Sequence formatting.} The visual tokens and text tokens are interleaved within a sequence~\cite{liu2024Lumina-mGPT}, with the text tokens specifying metadata, including the text prompt, video resolution, video fps and the number of frames in this video.
-With this design, we train the model using images and videos of varying aspect ratios without resizing them.
-The details of the sequence formatting (\textit{e.g.}, organization of special tokens) are placed in the Appendix.